 I understand that I am fully responsible for thoroughly reviewing the contents of the briefing packet.
 I certify that I have had the opportunity to ask questions regarding the program and the contents of the packet.
 I am aware of my responsibility to contact Section 8 staff if I have additional questions.

+Date

-Head of Household (Print Name) Signature Date Spouse or Other Adult (Print Name) Signature Date
+Spouse or Other Adult (Print Name)

+Date